 - a.
-Wintek Taiwan: Approval of Wintek reorganization is pending at Taiwan Taichung District Court. - b.
-Wintek subsidiary in Vietnam: It has obtained an arbitrary award of winning a court case through Vietnam international arbitrary center and entered into a settlement agreement of paying in installments for the payment for reimbursement on debt.
-The company already received the first installment. - c.
-Wintek subsidiary in China: It already entered the reorganization procedure upon the ruling of reorganization of Guang Dong District. - C. Project payment lawsuit against Jing He Science Co., Ltd. (JHS) N2O & CO2 Gas Plant:
+Wintek Taiwan: Taiwan Taichung District Court has confirmed the reorganization ruling of Wintek on October 5, 2016.
+Currently it has entered the reorganization procedure.
+Wintek estimates that its loss ratio for the firm with unwarranted claim is 17%. - b.
+Wintek subsidiary in Vietnam: It has obtained an arbitrary award of winning a court case through Vietnam international arbitrary center.
+The parties shall reach a settlement pursuant to the payment on the arbitrary award and come to an agreement on reduction of debt with three installment payments.
+The Company has acquired the first and second installment. - c.
+Wintek subsidiary in China: After Guangdong Dongguan People' Court conducted corporate reorganization ruling, the loss ratio for the firm with unwarranted claim is 0.06%, and every firm will be paid with an extra of RMB 50,000 as compensation money. - C. Project payment lawsuit against Jing He Science Co., Ltd. (JHS) N2O & CO2 Gas Plant:

 Cause of lawsuit: Nova Technology, a subsidiary company, has concluded a construction agreement with Jing He Science Co., Ltd. As Jing He suspended the construction without any prior consent causing the investment cost and procurement amount to surpass the price of the contract and that is unable to compensate the loss part.
 Currently, Nova Technology recognized Construction Loss in NTD 40,196 thousand according to International Financial Report Standards and testimony and information collected at the present sage.
 The Construction Loss recognized in accordance with the difference between shall-be obtain amount and investing cost based on the appraisal report of court.
-Nova Technology has delegated a attorney of a law office to submit an action against Jing He Company.
-However, as it has not began a court session till the published date of the financial report, Nova Technology neither able to make estimation and evaluation on the result of judgment nor to appraise whether it may determined to take responsibility to the claim of damage of claim.
+Nova Technology has delegated an attorney of a law office to submit an action against Jing He Company.
+Appraisal technician conducted supplementary appraisal operations according to the indication of the court on December 18, 2016, January 19, 2017.
+However, the supplementary appraisal reports have not been completed up to the publish date of the annual report and the court has not begun a judicial court session to the result of appraisal.
+Nova Technology neither able to make estimation and evaluation on the result of judgment nor to appraise whether it may determined to take responsibility to the claim of damage of claim.